Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Methods

-One would easily assume individual packages of the Rust ecosystem tracked by Cargo correspond one-to-one with repositories on GitHub or Gitlab, and this is generally the case.
+One would easily assume individual packages of the Rust ecosystem tracked by Cargo correspond one-to-one with repositories on GitHub or GitLab, and this is generally the case.
 However, some repositories host several packages.
 For example modules or plugins that extend a core package are often hosted together in the same repo, but are distinguished in Cargo.
 This presents a data challenge: dependencies are recorded between packages, while contributions are recorded at the repo level.

 For each package listed in the registry, one or several URLs are typically provided.
 They correspond to a link to the code and/or the documentation.
 Here, we take the URL corresponding to the code, and if empty, coalesce it with the documentation URL.
-We parse the individual URLs by recognizing the prefixes synonyms of \textit{github.com} and \textit{gitlab.com} and the pattern \verb|github.com/<owner>/<name>| corresponding to a repository.
+We parse the individual URLs by recognizing the prefixes synonyms of \textit{github.com} and \textit{GitLab.com} and the pattern \verb|github.com/<owner>/<name>| corresponding to a repository.

+We also try to identify other git platforms by matching the pattern \verb|<platform_root_url>/<owner>/<name>|, and using \verb|git ls-remote| on a maximum of 5 repos per candidate to check if it is indeed a git platform.

 Repositories are sometimes renamed, and both URLs can be present in distinct packages.
 The old URL typically redirects to the new one.
-To resolve this and be able to merge repositories under one entity, we use the \verb|<owner>/<name>| returned by the GraphQL API when querying about the repository, for example when collecting information about forks.
+To resolve this and be able to merge repositories under one entity, we use the \verb|<owner>/<name>| returned by the GraphQL API (of both GitLab and GitHub) when querying about the repository, for example when collecting information about forks.